 JPG / JPEG: JPEG files should be prepared with the minimum possible compression / maximum size to minimize the visibility of lossy compression artifacts.
 The JPEG format is a compromise between file quality and size.

 AI / PDF: Vector files cannot contain outlines.
 They should be replaced with objects or at least made scalable.
 All fonts should be converted to curves.
 The image format should be the same as the resulting image format.
-The output PDF files should not have layers.
+The output PDF files should not have layers and transparencies (they should be flattened) and should be saved in a version no higher than 1.3.

 CDR: In addition to general guidelines for the preparation of vector files, you must remember about CMYK space and the need to remove colour profiles.
 Due to the conversion algorithms used in Corel programs, there is a high risk of colour distortion, which is why we strongly advise against sending files for printing in CDR format.
 The above remarks also apply to other file formats exported from Corel programs.